- PCB Layout

 With every passing day more and more designs employ high speed board connections.
 Sometimes they are USB 2.0, sometimes they are PCI Express, sometimes they are interfaces to DRAM, and so on.
 These innovations offer huge advantages to the designer and to the customer; however their high speed signaling must be respected and the design rules carefully followed.

 High speed interconnects are very sensitive to several manufacturing parameters that can make or break your product.
-Among those are:

 A specification of a high speed connectivity standard, like PCI Express, spends tens of pages discussing these issues, and many standards define very detailed requirements for the entire design.
 If these requirements are not met the connection will be unreliable or completely unusable because the signals will be too distorted or too attenuated when they reach the receiver.
 Signal Integrity Analysis determines how much the signals will be distorted and whether that level of distortion is acceptable for a given connection.
-This is done my means of computer simulation, before the board is manufactured.
+This is done by means of computer simulation, before the board is manufactured.

 Signal Integrity should be considered by the designer from the moment he starts drawing the schematic and until the moment his board passes the final test.
 For example, the designer must be aware of trace length restriction or of proper selection of connectors.

 Once the schematic is done, the PCB layout is then performed using numerous constraints placed on some nets; these constraints typically are derived from the standard on that particular connectivity.
-For example, USB 2.0 standard tells the designer that the traces should have differential impedance of 90 Ohm.
+For example, USB 2.0 standard tells the designer that the traces should have a differential impedance of 90 Ohm.
 To achieve that, the layout designer selects a suitable stackup (they are offered by PCB manufacturers) and then sets up rules that define what traces may go on what layer, and what their geometry should be, and so on.

 Once the layout is done, it is a very good idea to verify, by means of computer simulation, that the board meets the requirements of the standard.
 Many standards offer no help in dealing with interfering signals, breaks in the ground plane, or other complications of a practical board.
 So it may be necessary to simulate the routed board to check that the critical high speed traces are compliant with the standard.
 This simulation is called Signal Integrity Analysis.

-We will illustrate typical signal integrity problems on a simple example.
+We will illustrate typical signal integrity problems using a simple example.
 Let’s make two differential traces, one that is properly routed and matched, and another that is not of controlled impedance at all.
 Then we’ll see what happens.
 The schematic of the example is below:

 The routed PCB for this example:

-For this example we chose 90 Ohm differential pairs, and only one of them is correctly made.
+For this example, we chose 90 Ohm differential pairs, and only one of them is correctly made.
 This design requires 8 mil trace, 9 mil space, and the microstrip layout with thickness of laminate slightly less than 5 mil.
 Below is the cross-section of the “good” differential pair:

 The “bad” connection, to be compared to the “good” one, is routed with traces of wrong width; the separation of those traces is not what it should be, and it varies too.